assilko/trello-clone-react-dnd/README.md

 ## Local Storage (Optional)

-If you want to persist tasks across sessions, you can uncomment the localStorage functionality in the `CreateTask.jsx` and `ListTask.jsx` files.
+If you want to persist tickets across sessions, you can uncomment the localStorage functionality in the `CreateTask.jsx` and `ListTask.jsx` files.